fullben/thesis-latex-template/README.md

 # Thesis Template

-A template for theses based on the [thesis template](https://github.com/uniba-dsg/dsg-templates/tree/master/dsg-thesis-en) of the Distributed Systems Group of the University of Bamberg.
+A bachelor's/master's thesis template based on the [thesis template](https://github.com/uniba-dsg/dsg-templates/tree/master/dsg-thesis-en) of the Distributed Systems Group of the University of Bamberg.

 A compiled version of the template in its current state is provided in the [thesis.pdf](thesis.pdf) file.